o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-cgp-dev-gs.md

 description: ' Learn how to create cloud gem portals with dynamic content. '
 title: Getting Started With Game Development on the Cloud Gem Portal
 ---
-# Getting Started With Game Development on the Cloud Gem Portal<a name="cloud-canvas-cgf-cgp-dev-gs"></a>
+# Getting Started With Game Development on the Cloud Gem Portal {#cloud-canvas-cgf-cgp-dev-gs}

 To help you get started with game development on the Cloud Gem Portal \(CGP\), this tutorial shows you how to do the following:
 + Set up your environment to use the Cloud Gem Portal\.